idibidiart/organicjs/README.md

 OrganicJS Current Architecture Features:

-1. Reusable component architecture
+Reusable component framework with:

-2. Nest*able, reusable HTML5/+SVG templates with in-place rendering
+1. Chainable methods and properties (easy to unit test via automated means since all properties and methods are directly testable in any order, with any arguments)

-3. Chain*able methods and properties (easy to unit test via automated means since all properties and methods are directly testable in any order, with any data)
+2. Closures allowed as property settings, allowing for dynamic properties (value is never static in such case)

-4. Closures allowed as property settings, allowing for dynamic properties (value is never static in such case)
+3. Functions in property arguments are bound to component instance to allow inter-dependent properties

-5. Context in property settings is the component instance
+4. Functions in method arguments may be bound to element to handle DOM events

-6. Contextual Object Cache with provide/consume paradigm allows decoupled sharing of data and behavior across components, without needing to resort to composition, resulting in an appropriately light plugin pattern
+4. Provide/consume paradigm via Contextual Object Cache allows decoupled sharing of data and behavior across components, without needing to resort to composition, resulting in an appropriately light plugin pattern

-7. Scoped Data Model for sharing mutable data structures across widget contexts
+5. Scoped Data Model for sharing mutable data structures across widget contexts

-8. Micro size: less than 500 lines of code
+Micro size: less than 500 lines of code

 More to come (events abstracted down to signals and SEO-aware routing/push state functionality)